iulspop/slack-web-scraper/README.md

   - `SLACK_WORKSPACE_URL` must be the URL you login to the workspace not `app.slack.com`.
 Example: `SLACK_WORKSPACE_URL=cloud-native.slack.com`.
 Note environment variables are set without quotes.
   - `SLACK_EMAIL` and `SLACK_PASSWORD` are credentials used to login into the workspace.

-- You must set one of `CONVERSATION_NAMES` or `CHANNEL_FEED_NAMES` or both.
+- You must set one of `CONVERSATION_NAMES` or `CHANNEL_NAMES` or both.
 The collect script will scrape the list of conversations first, then the list of channels.
 The list is "comma space" delimited: `, `.

   - Set `CONVERSATION_NAMES` to scrape a DM or group chat.
 The value is the exact name tag of the person or group chat name as is written under "Direct Messages" in Slack.
 Example: `CONVERSATION_NAMES=Iuliu Pop (Core Grad), John Doe`
-  - Set `CHANNEL_FEED_NAMES` to scrape a public or private channels.
+  - Set `CHANNEL_NAMES` to scrape a public or private channels.
 It's the name you see under "channels" side tab in Slack.
-Example: `CHANNEL_FEED_NAME=general, random`.
+Example: `CHANNEL_NAMES=general, random`.

 - `SCROLL_UP_TIMEOUT` is optional.